leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Motivation.md

 layout: post

-title: Systems Neuroscience for AI
+title: Motivation&#58; why should we pay attention to the brain for AI?

 ---